AdobeDocs/workfront.en/help/classic/workfront-goals/old-wf-goals-articles-aw/old-recommendations-goal-management.md

 Goal best practice starts with top-level corporate objectives, and then cascades down to group, team, and individual levels.
 The resulting goals must be aligned with, contribute to, and support achieving corporate priorities.
 In&nbsp;Workfront Goals, goals are supported by results or activities that indicate how you achieve them.

-For information about getting your organization started with working in Workfront Goals, see [Get started with Workfront Goals](get-started-with-wf-align.md).
+For information about getting your organization started with working in Workfront Goals, see Adobe Workfront Goals overview.

 ## Benefits for using goals in your enterprise planning